tomorrow56/markdown-preview-extension/README.md

 ## Installation

+### Method 1: Install from VSIX file

+1. Download the VSIX file from [GitHub Releases](https://github.com/tomorrow56/markdown-preview-extension/releases)
+2. Open VS Code
+3. Go to Extensions view (Ctrl+Shift+X or Cmd+Shift+X)
+4. Click on the "..." menu in the top-right corner of the Extensions view
+5. Select "Install from VSIX..."
+6. Navigate to the downloaded VSIX file and select it
+7. Restart VS Code if prompted

+### Method 2: Build from source

 1. Clone this repository
 2. Run `npm install` to install dependencies
 3. Press F5 to open a new window with the extension loaded
-4. Open a Markdown file and use the "Open Preview" command
+4. Open a Markdown file and use the "Markdown: Open Preview" command

 ## Extension Settings